sumitmangela/photoshop-art-timelapse/README.md

 # photoshop location configuration

-set appropriate photoshop installation loaction in sync.sh file
+set appropriate photoshop installation loaction in run_interval_script.sh file

 # running photoshop art timelapse script

 first install required dependencies using `npm i` \ then use `npm run start` to run the script \
-Note that before running the script make sure that photoshop is running and the file is saved atleast once. please create a folder name `timelapse` where the file is saved this is the folder where timelapse interval files will be stored. name of the folder can be changed in save_timelapse_interval.jsx
+It can also run by double clicking on run_photoshop_timelapse.sh Note that before running the script make sure that photoshop is running and the file is saved atleast once. please create a folder name `timelapse` where the file is saved this is the folder where timelapse interval files will be stored. name of the folder can be changed in save_timelapse_interval.jsx